packbackbooks/engineering-docs/the-sprint.md

 **Who participates?** Product managers, team leads, and certain backlog owners.
 Teams may decide who to send to this meeting, such as a project lead, or anybody who has information relevant to upcoming projects.

-**When does this meeting happen?** Towards the end of the sprint before individual team pre-plannings.
+**When does this meeting happen?** Towards the end of the sprint before individual team scrums.

-### Team pre-planning
+### Team scrum

 Tickets are assigned to teams as a part of division sprint planning.
-The goal of team pre-planning is then to:
+The goal of team scrum is then to:

 * estimate tickets selected for next sprint
 * surface questions, problems, and blockers for the selected tickets